slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"It is easier for the world to accept a simple lie than a complex truth."
 -- Alexis de Tocqueville [1805]*

+> *"Truth emerges from the clash of adverse ideas."
+-- John Stuart Mill [1806]*

+> *"Sometimes people don’t want to hear the truth because they don’t want their ilusions destroyed."
+-- Friedrich Nietzsche [1844]*

 > *"The truth is rarely pure and never simple."
 -- Oscar Wilde [1854]*